swiftlang/swift-llbuild/docs/buildsystem.rst

-  This section can be used to configure additional properties on the node objects. ``Node`` objects are automatically created whenever they appear as an input or output, and the properties of the object will be inferred from the context (i.e., by the task that produces or consumes them).
+  This section can be used to configure additional properties on the node objects. ``Node`` objects are automatically created whenever they appear as an input or output, and the properties of the object will be inferred from the context (i.e., by the command that produces or consumes them).
 However, this section allows customizing those properties or adding additional ones.

   Each key must be a scalar string naming identifying the node, and the value